Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: The duality between algebras and spaces, and the role of tensors

 In this work, we will usually use the lower-index notation $P_{abc}$ as this is also the notation used in the canonical tensor model.
 However, in some cases we will still write $P_{ab}{}^c$ if we wish to emphasise the relationship to the linear dual space $\mathcal{F}^*$.

 For the correspondence between tensors and spaces mentioned above to lead to a theory of gravity there is some more work to be done.
-The main factors we will address here are as follows: \begin{itemize} \item Quantum perturbations might affect the algebra such that it is not associative anymore.
-Non-associative algebras can never correspond to a pointwise product, hence there is a need to treat these algebras.
-In this work we try to resolve this by looking for an associative closure of the algebra, such that a tensor $P_{ab}{}^c$ actually corresponds to an associative algebra in section~\ref{sec:associative}. \item A theory for gravity should actually influence the metric on the Riemannian manifold, not just the topology.
-We take a first step to this in section~\ref{sec:associative_constr}, where we reproduce the measure on the manifold. \item Similarly, not every algebra has a well-defined unit.
-We will describe how to generate a unit in an algebra in section~\ref{sec:unit}, and we will also see that this gives us an opportunity to describe more (or all) of the geometric information of the Riemannian manifold. \end{itemize} We will get back to this later, but first we turn our attention to the example of the exact circle.
+The main factors we will address here are as follows: \begin{itemize}\itemsep=0pt \item In practice, one can never do practical calculations (e.g., on a computer) for infinite-dimensional tensors.
+Instead, one expects that defining a model for finite-dimensional $N$, and either considering this to be a fundamental feature of the universe or taking some $N\rightarrow\infty$ limit.
+Either way, it will be useful to have some procedure to connect a finite-dimensional non-associative algebra to an associative infinite-dimensional algebra.
+In this work we try to resolve this by looking for an associative closure of the algebra, such that a tensor $P_{ab}{}^c$ actually corresponds to an associative algebra in Section~\ref{sec:associative}. \item Quantum perturbations might affect the algebra such that it is not associative anymore.
+However, algebras of pointwise defined functions are inherently associative, hence there is a need to treat these algebras if one wants to stick to this interpretation.
+The associative closure mentioned above will also be able to treat these algebras.\footnote{Note that this could lead to two different interpretations for a model, one where the non-associative perturbations actually lead to a different associative algebra, and one where the non-associativity is seen as fundamental.} \item A theory for gravity should actually influence the metric on the Riemannian manifold, not just the topology.
+We take a first step to this in Section~\ref{sec:associative_constr}, where we reproduce the measure on the manifold. \item Similarly, not every algebra has a well-defined unit.
+We will describe how to generate a~unit in an algebra in Section~\ref{sec:unit}, and we will also see that this gives us an opportunity to describe more (or all) of the geometric information of the Riemannian manifold. \end{itemize}